 I was taken aback.
 “Of course she doesn’t!
 And that’s completely beside the point!
 That’s not what the issue is here!”

 “That’s exactly what the issue is!
 How can you be unfaithful to someone you can’t make love to?”

 “There’s more to love than just intercourse, Kelly!”

 “Well, you can’t love her too much to not have intercourse with anyone else if other women are carrying your offspring!
 We’d be matched for mating eventually too—it’s no more than luck of the draw that it’s not your kid in my belly right now!”

 “I only do that as a duty to my species, and you’re already pregnant!
 If not for us being on the verge of extinction, I’d just have sex with her, if that were physically possible!”

 “Do you know how silly you sound?
 It’s precisely because we’re on the verge of extinction that you met her at all, and sex with her is impossible because it’s not meant to happen!
-How can it be any clearer that you two aren’t meant to be together?
+How can it be any more painfully clear that you two aren’t meant to be together that way?
 Anyone who can flatten you beneath her sole wasn’t born to be your soul mate!
 You aren’t meant to have a crush on someone who could actually crush you with one careless movement!”